Team6-WallE/Project3/README.md

       sudo apt install ros-foxy-slam-toolbox
 #### Then use the following command to run the node:
       ros2 launch my_robot_mapping online_async_launch.py
+     To see the map, click "add" on the bottom left hand corner of rviz.
+Click on "topics" and select "Map" NOTE: RVIZ HAS TO BE RUNNING IN ORDER TO SEE THE "Map" TOPIC

 ----------------------------------------------Updates-------------------------------------------------------------------
 #### Changes made to files